SciTools/iris/docs/iris/src/developers_guide/graphics_tests.rst

 #.
 Now re-run the tests.
 The 'new' result should now be recognised and the
    relevant test should pass.
-However, some tests can perform *multiple* graphics checks within a single testcase function : In those cases, any failing check will prevent the following ones from being run, so a test re-run may encounter further (new) graphical test failures.
+However, some tests can perform *multiple* graphics checks within a single test case function : In those cases, any failing check will prevent the following ones from being run, so a test re-run may encounter further (new) graphical test failures.
 If that happens, simply repeat the check-and-accept process until all tests pass.